Entropic Collapse and Extreme First-Passage Times in Discrete Ballistic Transport: Discussion

 The function $F(k)$ provides a quantitative measure of how quickly this ballistic regime deteriorates as additional steps are allowed.
 In geometries where $F(k)$ remains finite for fixed $k$, the search process admits a well-defined extreme-value scaling limit in which the first arrival behaves as a Poisson process of optimal trajectories.
 In geometries where $F(k)$ grows with system size, the dominance of shortest paths is lost, signaling a crossover to a fundamentally different search mechanism.

-\textit{Relation to previous work.} Previous studies of extreme first-passage times have focused primarily on continuum diffusion, branching processes, or mean-field approximations, where shortest paths are not sharply distinguished from nearby trajectories~\cite{lawley2020extreme,linn2022extreme}.
-By contrast, the present work emphasizes the discrete and geometric nature of the search space, demonstrating that lattice structure, neighborhood rules, and graph growth properties play a decisive role in shaping extreme statistics.
+\textit{Relation to previous work.} {Previous studies of extreme first-passage times have focused primarily on continuum diffusion, branching processes, or mean-field approximations, where shortest paths are not sharply distinguished from nearby trajectories~\cite{lawley2020extreme,linn2022extreme}.
+Recent work has also investigated discrete-time random walks in randomly fluctuating environments, demonstrating that environmental disorder drives the variance of extreme arrivals to follow universal power laws~\cite{hass2024extreme}.
+Our work addresses a complementary question: what structural property of a deterministic graph determines whether shortest-path arrivals continue to govern extreme statistics in the large-distance limit?
+By isolating the role of graph topology rather than environmental disorder, the present work emphasizes that lattice structure, neighborhood rules, and graph growth properties play a decisive role in shaping extreme statistics.}

 Our results complement recent interest in fastest-particle phenomena by identifying a class of systems where the fastest arrival is controlled by geometric constraints rather than by large deviations of Brownian motion.
 This perspective is particularly relevant for applications involving discrete transport networks, constrained search algorithms, and biological or technological systems where motion occurs in quantized steps~\cite{kolomeisky2007molecular,dora2020active,bressloff2016model,zhang1989new,zhang1995service}.